 ‘I look at the ways in which citizens can play an active role in shaping their cities, and how new media and technology can contribute to this.’

 Barbara Asselbergs was a researcher within the Situated Art and Design research group from 2016 until 2020.
-She is currently coordinator of the New Design & Attitudes at St. Joost School of Art & Design.
+She was, until recently, coordinator of the New Design & Attitudes at St. Joost School of Art & Design.

 Barbara Asselbergs completed both her BA and MA at St. Joost School of Art & Design.
 She has previously given guest lectures in visual communication and social design at educational institutions such as Minerva Academy in Groningen, Modern International Art & Design Academy in Chongqing, China, Vega School: Design, Marketing & Branding Degrees in Durban, South Africa, and the University of Applied Sciences Arts in Utrecht.